By Rachel Carrell

 Developing all these things is a tough ask for parents to do alone.
 Parenthood is hard.
 Everyone knows that!
 Parents are dealing with economic anxiety, lack of government and family support, huge expectations, especially for mothers.
 Childcare needs to step up and take on some of this challenge, and that's where Koru Kids Home Nurseries come in – we're training our childminders in tools and techniques to help them deliver the Koru Ethos.
 What I've outlined here is pretty theoretical.
-There wasn't much practical in what I said.
-But we're translating it into practical things so we can really truly put it into practice and help our 21st century children with their 21st century childhoods.
+In our childminder training, we translate this theory into practicality so we can make it real, and help our 21st century children with their 21st century childhoods.

+All the research and learning I've done over these years, based on all the wisdom, all the childcare that's gone before in the 20th century, has gone into the Koru Ethos so that our children can truly flourish in the 21st century.
 It's the childhood I want for my own children.
-It's the ethos I want for my own children.
-All the research and learning I've done over these years, based on all the wisdom, all the childcare that's gone before in the 20th century, so that our children can truly flourish in the 21st century.
+It's the Ethos I want for my own children.